straysheep-dev/windows-configs/README.md

 ### Cloning VM's

-- Hyper-V does not appear to have a cloning feature similar to VMware or VirtualBox
+Hyper-V does not appear to have a cloning feature similar to VMware or VirtualBox.
+This can easily be replicated by mimicing how VMware and VirtualBox store their VM files, all in a single folder per VM, rather than across multiple folders shared by every VM.

-- Instead, export a VM you wish to clone (this is temporary, just to obtain the `.vhdx` file.
-You could likely also just copy the original `.vhdx` file)
-- If you maintain all of your `.vhdx` files in the default location:
+- Use a dedicated directory for Virtual Machine folders, similar to `~/vmware` but with the same ACLs as `C:\ProgramData\Microsoft\Windows\Hyper-V` (admin-only)
+- Create a folder for your $VM_NAME, `C:\ProgramData\Microsoft\Windows\Hyper-V\Virtual Machines\VM_NAME` works fine
+- If you have an existing VM, export it
-	- In the export folder, change the filename of the `.vhdx` file, for example from ubuntu.vhdx to ubuntu-clone.vhdx
+- Import it, but change the location for all of the files to `C:\ProgramData\Microsoft\Windows\Hyper-V\Virtual Machines\VM_NAME`
-- Move the `.vhdx` file to your preferred (Virtual Hard Disk) folder.
-- Create a new VM manually in Hyper-V, when connecting a virtual hard disk, specify the `.vhdx` file as the existing hard disk.
-	- You may need to run `Set-VM -Name "VM-NAME" -EnhancedSessionTransportType HVSocket` to connect over an enhanced session from the start
-- You no longer need the temporary export folder if you created one, and can safely delete it

 ## Creating an Ubuntu Developer VM